What is Service of Process in Law, the Ultimate Guide [+Things to avoid]

 The term “service of process” comes from the Due Process clauses of the United States Constitution.
 The Fifth Amendment commands the federal government that no person will be "deprived of life, liberty or property without due process of law."

 Due Process rules contained in the Constitution prevent courts from asserting jurisdiction over a person without first giving the person proper notice.
 In basic form, this means that when someone files a lawsuit against a person or company, the plaintiff in the lawsuit has to “serve” the defendant with notice or summons of the lawsuit and a copy of the complaint, in what is commonly called “process.”
-However, service of process is not restricted to the filing of a lawsuit, with a summons and a complaint.
-There are other types of documents and proceedings where you might run into service of process rules and require the use of a “process server”:

 A complaint is a written document, usually outlined in numbered paragraphs, that begins a lawsuit against someone in civil court.
 Civil court is where individuals and businesses can sue each other, as distinguished from criminal courts.
 A complaint will describe the facts of the case and the reason why the plaintiff is filing the lawsuit, as well as explain what damages or action is requested by the plaintiff.